Static site generators

 The deliberation between Hugo and Jekyll will require you to think about project size — how big should your project be?
 Should you have one giant project, with content for all documentation/products stored in the same repo?
 Or should you have multiple smaller repos?
 These are some of the considerations I wrestled with when implementing docs-as-code tooling.
 I concluded that having a single, massive project is preferable because it allows easier content re-use, onboarding, validation, and error checking, deployment management, and more.

 Regarding build speed, there are workarounds in Jekyll to enabling faster builds.
-In my doc projects at work (where we have probably 1,500 pages or so across many different doc sets), we implemented build shortcuts.
-By cascading configuration files, you can limit the builds to one particular doc directory.
-I have one configuration file (e.g., _config.yml, the default) that sets all content as
+In your build commands, you can limit the builds to one particular doc directory.
+For example, you can have one configuration file (e.g., _config.yml, the default) that sets all content as

 publish: true, and another configuration file (e.g., config-acme.yml) that sets all content as

-publish: false except for a particular doc directory (the one I’m working with, e.g., acme).
-When I’m working with that acme doc directory, I build Jekyll like this:
+publish: false except for a particular doc directory (the one you’re working with, e.g., acme).
+When you’re working with that acme doc directory, you can build Jekyll like this:

 jekyll serve --config _config.yml,config-acme.yml